spinnaker/spinnaker.github.io/guides/user/pipeline/triggers/webhooks/index.md

 key/value pairs where the key must be found in the incoming payload, and the value must match using regex.

-For example, if we had configured:
+For example, if we configured:

 {%
   include